Is Neoprene Waterproof And Is It Safe?

 Neoprene is not considered toxic, however, it is produced by the polymerization of chloroprene.
 Occupational exposure to chloroprene is hazardous.

-According to Proposition 65 of the California government, levels of chloroprene in most neoprene products are very low and unlikely to cause exposure.
+According to Proposition 65 of the California government, levels of chloroprene in most neoprene fabrics are very low and unlikely to cause exposure.

 Chloroprene Hazard Summary